wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 NOTE: The imported webratings database information will be stored in the mounted Azure disks.

+Type 'exit' 2 times to exit from the mongo shell and the db pod.

 Browse the heroes web application and add some ratings.
 Make a note of the current ratings.

 ## Destroy the DB Pod